clangen/cgallery/README.md

 cgallery is written in less than 2000 lines of php+js+css+html. it also uses jquery and spin.js. the most basic use case requires no configuration: just drop **album.php** in a directory of images and you're done.

-more advanced use cases support nesting, and require minimal configuration. **series.php** is used to index a directory that contains directories of albums and other series. cgallery sources include an install script (**install.php**) that can be used to manage these types of configurations.
+more advanced use cases support nested sub-directories, and require minimal configuration. **series.php** is used to index a directory that contains directories of albums and other series. cgallery sources include an install script named **install.php** that can be used to manage these types of configurations.

 cgallery also supports keyboard navigation and deep-linkable urls.